 We partner with the Shoreline Public Schools Foundation to offer one application.
 We recommend applying to both agencies to increase your chances of receiving adequate funding.

-THE ART DIRECTORY, includes the Artist Roster & Art Project Menu Pages: theartdirectory-16-17
+THE ART DIRECTORY: includes our Roster of Artists & sample Art Project Menu Pages

 Our Guidelines: Here’s Everything You Need to Know About our Grant Program

 The Shoreline-Lake Forest Park Arts Council’s Artists in Schools (AiS) program provides expanded arts learning opportunities for students and teachers in the Shoreline Public School District.
 This program places professional teaching artists in all art forms at schools for curriculum-based residencies.
 Professional teaching artists bring a wealth of knowledge and skills to teach students, mentor classroom teachers, and provide workshops.
 The Arts Council seeks to encourage, foster, and promote all of the arts to enhance the quality of life in our community.

 Program Goal: To enhance the level of arts learning and offer experiences beyond the capabilities of the basic education program by providing students and teachers with the opportunity to work with and learn from professional teaching artists

 Awards: Up to $20,000 overall is available for the program (dependent on the current year budget), allowing approximately 20-25 projects to be funded.
 The funding range is typically $300-$1,200 (8-30 hours) for artist fees which include class time and planning time.
 The suggested pay rate for artists is $50 per hour for student contact time and $20 per hour for project prep time.
 We recommend you have a targeted discussion with your partnering artist(s) to determine a realistic budget and compensation for the artist’s time.
 Funds for materials may also be available.

 : December 2017 through June 2018